FOR VISUAL ARTISTS / FAIR-ART-TRADE 05

 An incentive for lower and middle layers

-FAIR ART TRADE promotes the rise of investment in the lower and middle layers of nowadays contemporary art production, shedding light on the incongruence of overpriced artworks designed to fit in an exclusive and unregulated art market that is sometimes, unfortunately, linked to financial opacity and irregular transactions.
-This could explain why some relevant contemporary art fairs take place in tax havens.
+FAIR ART TRADE promotes the rise of investment in the lower and middle layers of nowadays contemporary art production, shedding light on the incongruence of overpriced artworks designed to fit in an exclusive and unregulated art market that can sometimes be linked to financial opacity and irregular transactions.

 The F Mark Logo